Asheville Travel Practicalities

 Asheville Citizen-Times (14 O. Henry Ave., Asheville, NC 28801, 800-672-2472, www.citizen-times.com), owned by Gannett (“with the emphasis on the net”), is the largest daily newspaper in the region.
 The Scene, a tabloid section devoted to local entertainment, is published on Friday.
 Daily print circulation is around 27,000, and the Sunday edition print circulation is 41,500.
 The on-line edition has a pay wall.
 Subscription rate for home delivery start at around $13 a month, and the on-line edition is $10 a month.
 Rates plus sales tax.
 The daily print edition goes for $1.50 on the street, and $2 on Sunday.
 Check with the newspaper on mail subscription rates.

 In 2018, Gannett sold the Citizen-Times Building that had been the home of the paper for more than 80 years.
 Sales price was $5.25 million.
-Reportedly, the newspaper will lease space on the second floor of the building for its remaining editorial and advertising staff for three years.
+The newspaper is leasing space on the second floor of the building for its remaining editorial and advertising staff.

 Mountain Xpress (2 Wall St., Asheville, NC, 28801, 828-251-1333, www.mountainx.com) is a popular free alternative tabloid with extensive coverage of local politics, entertainment, restaurants, clubs and music.
 It is published weekly on Wednesday.
 Print circulation is around 29,000 with distribution at about 800 locations in Asheville and the region.
 The paper claims a total readership of 75,000.
 The on-line edition, which gets 112,000 unique visitors a month, also is free.
 If you want to subscribe to the print edition by mail, send a check to Subscription Department, P.O.
 Box 144, Asheville, NC 28802.
 An annual subscription is $115, and a six-month subscription is $60.